Sub-orbital spaceflight: Ballistic missiles

 The first sub-orbital vehicles which reached space were ballistic missiles.
-The very first ballistic missile to reach space was the German V-2, the work of the scientists at Peenemünde, on October 3, 1942, which reached an altitude of 53 mi.
+The first ballistic missile to reach space was the German V-2, the work of the scientists at Peenemünde, on October 3, 1942, which reached an altitude of 53 mi.
 Then in the late 1940s the US and USSR concurrently developed missiles all of which were based on the V-2 Rocket, and then much longer range Intercontinental Ballistic Missiles (ICBMs).
 There are now many countries who possess ICBMs and even more with shorter range Intermediate Range Ballistic Missiles (IRBMs).

 Tourist flights

 Sub-orbital tourist flights will initially focus on attaining the altitude required to qualify as reaching space.
 The flight path will be either vertical or very steep, with the spacecraft landing back at its take-off site.

 The spacecraft will shut off its engines well before reaching maximum altitude, and then coast up to its highest point.
 During a few minutes, from the point when the engines are shut off to the point where the atmosphere begins to slow down the downward acceleration, the passengers will experience weightlessness.

 Megaroc had been planned for sub-orbital spaceflight by the British Interplanetary Society in the 1940s.

-In the autumn of 1945, the group M. Tikhonravov K. and N. G. Chernysheva at NII-4 rocket artillery Academy of Sciences technology on its own initiative the first stratospheric rocket project was developed by VR-190 for vertical flight two pilots to an altitude of 200 km based on captured German ballistic rocket V-2.
+In late 1945, a group led by M. Tikhonravov K. and N. G. Chernysheva at the Soviet NII-4 academy (dedicated to rocket artillery science and technology), began work on a stratospheric rocket project, VR-190, aimed at vertical flight by a crew of two pilots, to an altitude of 200 km (65,000 ft) using captured V-2.

 In 2004, a number of companies worked on vehicles in this class as entrants to the Ansari X Prize competition.
 The Scaled Composites SpaceShipOne was officially declared by Rick Searfoss to have won the competition on October 4, 2004, after completing two flights within a two-week period.

 In 2005, Sir Richard Branson of the Virgin Group announced the creation of Virgin Galactic and his plans for a 9-seat capacity SpaceShipTwo named VSS Enterprise.
 It has since been completed with eight seats (one pilot, one co-pilot and six passengers) and has taken part in captive-carry tests and with the first mother-ship WhiteKnightTwo, or VMS Eve.
 It has also completed solitary glides, with the movable tail sections in both fixed and "feathered" configurations.
 The hybrid rocket motor has been fired multiple times in ground-based test stands, and was fired in a powered flight for the second time on 5 September 2013.
 Four additional SpaceShipTwos have been ordered and will operate from the new Spaceport America.
 Commercial flights carrying passengers were expected in 2014, but became cancelled due to the disaster during SS2 PF04 flight.
 Branson stated, "[w]e are going to learn from what went wrong, discover how we can improve safety and performance and then move forwards together."